-Therefore, it’s strongly recommended to not purchase any of these tires.
+Therefore, it’s strongly recommended not to purchase any of these tires.

 Tire Buying Tips

 There are certain things you should keep in mind before you buy a tire for your car.
 An investment in tires is as important as investing in your dream car.
-If you mess up with tire purchase, then your vehicle will not perform up to standard.
+If you mess up with your tire purchase, then your vehicle will not perform up to standard.

 Here are a few tips to help you to choose the best tire for your vehicle.

 Before you find a tire for your car, you need to confirm the size of your wheel.
 Depending on the size of your wheels, you can make the perfect choice.
 Thankfully, every tire has its rating, its size and all important information written on it.
 Buy a tire that matches the rating on your old tire.